DetlevCM/gaussian-tools/README.md

-# DetlevCM Gaussian Tools
+# Gaussian Tools
-A simple utility to extract some data from Gaussian files.
+A simple utility to extract some data from Gaussian 09 log files.
 (Command Line Application)

 The code traverses a Gaussian Log File and can return the following values:
 - SCF Energy Calculation value of the molecule (default, always output)